Guide to vegan thriving

 - Lists of top vegan blogs:

-- Some popular recipe sites:
+- A few popular recipe sites:

 - Meat replacement: general tips on how to make perfect seitan and a good basic recipe for seitan steak